DrThomasAger/smile/README.md

 ) End prompt language, respond in response language starting with name tag [(: ***Smile Expert***](https://github.com/DrThomasAger/smile): always please thank you  :)
 ```

-**Curious what all this means?** The example prompt demonstrates how simple structure can create a consistent role.

-Their role is an intelligent knowledge expert for any domain who is designed to respond lengthily and with a name tag.

-> The **structure** is ***(: Smile***, the content is yours to decide.
-For now, try talking to the AI that is created when you copy and paste the quickstart example into a chat.
-From here, you can try other examples in this README or start integrating ***(: Smile*** structure into your own prompts.

 ## Quick Free Chat